-Following the completion of super regionals, the eight advancing teams to the finals will be seeded based on in-region RPI and then placed into the bracket.
+Following the completion of regionals, the six advancing teams to the finals will be seeded based on in-region RPI and then placed into the bracket.
 The in-region RPI will only include results from the regular season.
 Further, the committee will evaluate where the RPI ranks within given regions if teams have the same raw RPI number.